arbor-sim/arbor/doc/python/probe_sample.rst

     :align: center

     A schematic view of how :term:`handles <handle>` let you access sampled data measured at a :term:`probeset`.
+    A probeset is a probe placed on a locset (which may describe more than one point).
-    When setting a probe on a locset a probeset is created (a locset describes one or more locations).
+    When setting a probe on a locset a :term:`sampler` is created.
-    When this probeset is set to sampling (at a certain schedule), a handle is returned.
+    When this sampler is set to sampling (at a certain schedule), a handle is returned.
     This figure demonstrates how sampling data can be accessed through the handle associated to the probeset.
     See below for a possible result for ``data``.